wei470/3220-OOAD/README.md

 Shape 10: CIRCLE 11

 For this assignment you are to implement the classes: CShape, CCanvas, COval, CCircle, CRectangle and CSquare.
-[2 pts each = 6 pts]